Putnam County Library now offers Dial-A-Story

 “The Reading Scavenger Hunt can be found online or can be picked up at any of our branches,” Tarbett says.
 “Simply read books that meet the various criteria.
 All ages are welcome to participate.
 When you have finished, return the card to your branch for a button celebrating your accomplishment.”

-So even while we “stay where we are” — because of short, dark winter days or thanks to a map colored in red — we can accomplish something: traveling someplace via a book.

-Tarbett agrees.
-And she has found yet another way to give local readers an escape through books: Dial-a-Story.
+Tarbett has found yet another way to give local readers an escape through books: Dial-a-Story.

-She continues, “The stories are selected by myself and the youth services staff at the Main Library, and currently the three of us are also doing the recording.
-I do the bulk of the reading because it’s something I really enjoy and because I don’t get to do many of the video or in-person storytimes…and I miss it!”
+“The stories are selected by myself and the youth services staff at the Main Library, and currently the three of us are also doing the recording.
+I do the bulk of the reading because it’s something I really enjoy and because I don’t get to do many of the video or in-person storytimes … and I miss it!”

 At the beginning of each month, Tarbett and her staff upload new story selections to the Dial-a-Story menu, and mid-month, they add a few more.